-- Transfer courses must be approved as equivalent to required generalist and/or elective courses taken for graduate credit and passed with a grade of B or better.
-An S (earned on an S/NC system) for generalist field practice is also accepted. - In addition, transfer courses must be part of an otherwise satisfactory graduate program (B average), a majority of the total hours required for a master's degree must be taken at the University of Tennessee, Knoxville, and all courses must have been completed within the six-year period prior to receiving the degree. - A maximum of 6 semester credits from work earned in disciplines other than social work may also be transferred as elective credits.
-Transfer credits cannot be used to meet requirements for graduate certificates.
-Certificate electives must be taken at UTK. - Course work applied to one master's degree program may not be applied toward a second master's degree.
-Therefore, credits used for a previous degree cannot be approved. - Prior to graduation transfer courses must be listed on the Admission to Candidacy form and will be placed on the student's university transcript only after admission to candidacy.
-As part of graduation requirements, the student must submit an official transcript to the UTK Graduate School after admission to candidacy (semester prior to graduation).
-Official transcripts must be mailed directly from the college or university. - Students do not receive academic credit for life experiences or previous work experiences, and should be aware that transfer credit is not guaranteed for all courses.
+- Transfer courses must be approved as equivalent to required and/or elective courses taken for graduate credit and passed with a grade of B or better.
+An S (earned on an S/NC system) for the field practicum is also accepted. - In addition, transfer courses must be part of an otherwise satisfactory graduate program (B average), a majority of the total hours required for a master's degree must be taken at the University of Tennessee, Knoxville, and all courses must have been completed within the six-year period prior to receiving the degree. - A maximum of 6 semester credits from work earned in disciplines other than social work may also be transferred as elective credits.
+Course work applied to one master's degree program may not be applied toward a second master's degree and therefore cannot be transferred. - Decisions regarding credit transfer are made independently of admissions decisions.
+Transfer courses must be approved by the Program Director of the respective campus by completion of the appropriate approval of transfer hours form (available on the CSW website).
+Transfer courses must be listed on the Admission to Candidacy form and will be placed on the student's university transcript only after admission to candidacy. - Students do not receive academic credit for life experiences or previous work experiences, and should be aware that transfer credit is not guaranteed for all courses.